How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 • Free version available

-• Professional color grading and editing tools
+• Pro color grading and editing tools

 Cons:

-• Complex interface for simple subtitle tasks
+• Complex interface for simple subtitle work

-• Long export times for video rendering
+• Long render times

 Method 3: Dedicated AI Subtitle Generators (Recommended)